MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

     ALTER TABLE foo
     REPLICA IDENTITY FULL;
     ```

+    This setting determines the amount of information that is written to the WAL in `UPDATE` and `DELETE` operations.
+Setting it to `FULL` will include the previous values of all the table’s columns in the change events.

+    As a heads-up, you should expect a performance hit in the database from increased CPU usage.
+For more information, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication-publication.html).

 4. Create a publication containing all the tables you wish to query in Materialize:

     *For all tables in Postgres:*